Submissions

 Content Requirements

 Length: The Annual Survey of American Law is committed to publishing work that is concise and readable.
-We encourage submissions of fewer than 30,000 words, including footnotes.
+Submissions should ideally be fewer than 30,000 words, including footnotes.

-Citations: Citations must conform to the Twentieth Edition of The Bluebook: A Uniform System of Citation.
+Citation Format: All citations must conform to the Twenty-Second Edition of The Bluebook: A Uniform System of Citation.

 Expedite Requests

-We consider each manuscript we receive using an extensive review process, which can take up to several weeks.
+We carefully review each submission through a thorough editorial process that may take several weeks.
 In the past, some authors have been faced with the pressure of having to make a decision about an offer from another journal before we are able to complete our review process.
-If you have received an offer of publication from another journal, please request expedited review of your submission via your author submissions account on Scholastica, and our editors will be immediately notified of your deadline.
-Rest assured that we have received your expedite request even if we are not able to immediately issue a response.
+If you receive an offer of publication from another journal and wish to request expedited review, please do so through your Scholastica account.
+Our editors will be notified of your deadline automatically.
+While we may not be able to respond immediately, please be assured that we have received your expedite request.